henriarnoUG/causal-ehr/README.md

 ## Usage
 The code requires Python 3 and standard scientific Python packages, including PyTorch, NumPy, pandas, nltk and transformers.
 Run the notebooks in `data/` to generate (or load) datasets and embeddings, then use the notebooks in the root directory to train models and evaluate policies.
+The demo notebooks are configured to run on **SynSum** by default.
+The same notebooks also support the other datasets in `data/` which requires changing the dataset-specific arguments (e.g., dataset name and variables) in the notebook cells.